Stephen Paddock

-Stephen Craig Paddock (April 9, 1953 – October 1, 2017) was an American mass murderer who perpetrated the 2017 Las Vegas shooting.
-Paddock opened fire into a crowd of about 22,000 concertgoers attending a country music festival on the Las Vegas Strip, killing 60 people (Note: 58 people died at the scene or in hospitals soon afterwards.
+Stephen Craig Paddock (April 9, 1953 – October 1, 2017) was an American mass murderer who perpetrated the 2017 Las Vegas shooting, the deadliest mass shooting and one of the worst mass murders in American history.

+Paddock grew up in a poor household and began his career as an auditor before becoming wealthy from investing in and managing apartment buildings.
+At the time of the shooting, Paddock was a hobby pilot and an avid video poker gambler who lived reclusively in Mesquite, Nevada.
+On October 1, 2017, Paddock opened fire into a crowd of about 22,000 concertgoers attending a country music festival on the Las Vegas Strip, killing 60 people (Note: 58 people died at the scene or in hospitals soon afterwards.
 A female survivor who died from complications of her injuries on November 15, 2019, was officially declared as a fatality in the shooting in August 2020.
 Another female survivor also died from gunshot wound complications on May 26, 2020, and was reported as a fatality in the shooting in September.
 The Las Vegas police updated the official death toll from 58 to 60 on October 1, 2020, the third anniversary of the shooting.) and injuring approximately 867 (at least 413 of whom were wounded by gunfire).
-Paddock killed himself in his hotel room following the shooting.
-The incident is the deadliest mass shooting by a lone shooter in United States history.
-Paddock's motive remains officially undetermined, and the possible factors are the subject of speculation.
+Paddock killed himself in his suite at the Mandalay Bay hotel following the shooting.
+Paddock's motive remains officially unknown, and the possible factors are the subject of speculation.

-Paddock was a real-estate investor, property manager, accountant, private pilot and video poker gambler who lived in Mesquite, Nevada.